Unicef wants you to do cryptocurrency mining (for charity)

 Unicef wants you to do cryptocurrency mining (for charity).
 From today you can donate to Unicef by giving up part of the computing power.

-Unicef wants you to do cryptocurrency mining (for charity) - thehopepage
+thehopepage Unicef wants you to mine cryptocurrencies (for charity)

 On your own Unicef website has launched a page that allows you to donate to its Australian branch ... without paying a single euro.
 In fact, all you have to do is give up some of your hardware computing power to help cryptocurrency mining.